workshop-naturalis/presentation/README.rst

-Presentation for Introduction workshop Git and Github at Naturalis
+Presentation for the Introduction workshop Git and Github at Naturalis